-V. Planning Committee Prepares Action Plan
+IV, Planning Committee Prepares Action Plan

-- A. Mapping current and future situations: - 1.
-Implications of data analysis reports-- results of Step II above. (recruitment, pre-and in-service needs, shortages, etc.) - 2.
+A. Mapping current and future situations:

+- 1. Implications of data analysis reports-- results of Step II above. (recruitment, pre-and in-service needs, shortages, etc.) - 2.
 Predict future needs with input from local educators - demographic trends (does community have demographic data, e.g. need for early child ed.?) - retirements - impact of plans of individual institutions in community (are there plans on the books for expansion of day school into high school, family educator positions in synagogues, new Israel programs) - 3.
 Current and future financial picture (campaign, community foundation, endowments, grants)

-Results = Issues in Personnel that our community needs to address best practice currently available
+Results = Issues in Personnel that our community needs to address best practice currently available new ideas to community's issues (e.g. programmatic, structural)

-B. So what are we going to do?

-1. What are appropriate strategies to address issues raised by mapping?
+- B. So what are we going to do? - 1.
+What are appropriate strategies to address issues raised by mapping?